Delivering the Benefits of the Bipartisan Infrastructure Law

 U.S. DOT is committed to partnering with federal, Tribal, state, and local project sponsors to speed up project delivery and thereby maximize and accelerate the benefits of BIL.
 The Project Delivery Center of Excellence is one of the critical tools U.S. DOT is using to achieve such success.

-Key series themes include:
+Key series themes included:

 Best practices in project delivery and lessons learned